davepinch/pinchy.cc/scratchpad.md

 TODO:
 - missing the British Columbia flag (link flags)
 - AI Wars - compare the state of AI in each country, scored.
-- "Flag_of_Virginia.svg" bad front matter
 - Lake Superior (en.wikipedia.org) - clockwise around
-- Alaska is up the coast
-- Alaska near Russia
 - Bronze (en.wikipedia.org) needs content
 - cc page is blank
-- lake has date
-- island has date
-- Cle Elum not listing Wikipedia page
 - The Gorge Amphitheatre or The George (see Grandfather cuts the...)

 ====